-- A The student has demonstrated exceptional mastery and application. - B The student has demonstrated more than required mastery. - C The student has demonstrated a mastery of the required essentials. - D The student has given evidence of minimal performance. - F The student has failed to master the required essentials. - P Passing (hours are earned but not calculated in Grade Point Average) - WP Passing at time of withdrawal - WF Failing at time of withdrawal - Au Audit - IC Incomplete Continuing (offered only in extraordinary circumstances)
+- A The student has demonstrated exceptional mastery and application. - B The student has demonstrated more than required mastery. - C The student has demonstrated a mastery of the required essentials. - D The student has given evidence of minimal performance. - F The student has failed to master the required essentials. - P Passing (hours are earned but not calculated in Grade Point Average) - W Withdrawal after the drop add date. - Au Audit - IC Incomplete Continuing (offered only in extraordinary circumstances)